 A burn injury can be fatal.
 According to the CDC, there are approximately 1.1 million burn injuries in the United States every year.
 Of these, 4,500 result in death.

 If you have lost a loved one to severe burn injury, you may be entitled to seek compensation through a wrongful death lawsuit.
-We can help you determine if you have a case during your free consultation at our St. Louis or Fairview Heights office.
+We can help you determine if you have a case during your free consultation at our St. Louis or Illinois office.

 Who Is Typically at Fault in a Burn Injury Case?